ClintH/ixfx-demos/playgrounds/io/espruino-drv2605/README.md

 ## Getting started

+1. Make sure the haptic board is connected up according to [instructions](http://www.espruino.com/DRV2605).
-First upload the provided `espruino.js` to your board, which the example assumes is an Espruino Pico.
-Make sure the haptic board is connected up according to [instructions](http://www.espruino.com/DRV2605).
+2. Upload the provided `espruino.js` to your board, which the example assumes is an Espruino Pico.
+Write it to the flash.
+You should see a 'Hello' message printed out after writing.

 Try running some functions in the Espruino IDE's REPL.
 These are the same functions we'll call from the browser.